 Our Story

 In 2011, we formed the band Coup Sauvage & the Snips.
-By day, Kristina was advising public health officials and foundations on health equity issues while Elizabeth was working as a researcher at NPR and the National Press Club.
-By night, we were performing together in a band that became known as “the city’s newest protest music.”
+The band became known as “the city’s newest protest music.”
 With songs taking aim at racism, gentrification, street harassment, and police brutality, we saw first-hand how dialogue can happen in the most unexpected places.

 Once the band wrapped up in 2017, we realized we missed working together and still had a LOT to say about race and equity.
-By then, we each had become new moms and found there was an even greater sense of urgency to have conversations about racism - especially with other parents.
-And despite discussions about equity becoming more widespread, we found that tons of people were still struggling to talk openly about race.
+By then, we each had become new moms and found there was an even greater sense of urgency to have conversations about racism—especially with other parents.
+And despite discussions about equity becoming more widespread, so many people were still struggling to talk openly about race.

 That’s when we decided to team up again and launch the Septima Project.
-As longtime activists, organizers, educators, and facilitators we wanted to share what we‘ve learned over the years working to advance social justice and help others have meaningful and actionable conversations about race.
-We want to teach people how to do the hard work of antiracism and foster long-term change.
+As longtime activists, organizers, educators, and facilitators we wanted to share what we‘ve learned over the years working to advance social justice and help others have meaningful and actionable conversations about race that lead to long-term change.